UGA Bulletin Logo

 Course Description

-The research and design phase of the Institute for Leadership Advancement’s service-learning project component for Leonard Leadership Scholars.
-The curriculum will focus on how to manage a change initiative within a non-profit organization.
-Topics will include qualitative research, benchmarking, project management, and problem solving.
+Research and design phase of the Institute for Leadership Advancement’s service-learning project component for Leonard Leadership Scholars.
+The curriculum will focus on how to scope and manage a change initiative within a non-profit or rural community.
+Topics will include qualitative research, relationship building, project management, and problem solving.

 Athena Title